FranciscoKloganB/bookshelf/INSTRUCTIONS.md

 does not `Suspense`.
 However, if the returned book data differs from what is in the cache, the cache is invalidated and the page is re-rendered. :)

+Finally, if we want to optimistically update our UI, to provide a "smoother" and faster experience... all we have to do is interact with `react-query.queryCache` explicitly by using the `onMutate` configuration.
+This function receives the same data that the hook receives and can be used to manually set the data on the query cache using `setQueryData`.
+Note that, when an error occurs, we are getting free recoveries because we happen to use `invalidateQueries` after every mutation by default.
+However, if this config is overwritten and this behaviour no longer applies, than we can end up with our app unsynchronized with the backend.
+To fix this, we clean up after ourselves by using the `onError` configuration.
+The `onError` configuration's 3rd argument is whatever is returned on our `onMutate` configuration and is the value or callable we should use to recover the state!

 ## Background

 Application state management is arguably one of the hardest problems in